bitwiseworks/python-os2/Doc/reference/datamodel.rst

       Lists
          .. index:: object: list

          The items of a list are arbitrary Python objects.
 Lists are formed by placing a comma-separated list of expressions in square brackets.
 (Note that there are no special cases needed to form lists of length 0 or 1.)

       Byte Arrays
          .. index:: bytearray

          A bytearray object is a mutable array.
 They are created by the built-in :func:`bytearray` constructor.
-Aside from being mutable (and hence unhashable), byte arrays otherwise provide the same interface and functionality as immutable bytes objects.
+Aside from being mutable
+         (and hence unhashable), byte arrays otherwise provide the same interface and functionality as immutable :class:`bytes` objects.

       .. index:: module: array

-      The extension module :mod:`array` provides an additional example of a mutable sequence type.
+      The extension module :mod:`array` provides an additional example of a mutable sequence type, as does the :mod:`collections` module.

 Set types
    .. index::